CalebBell/thermo/docs/property_objects.rst

 >>> useless_psat = VaporPressure(CASRN='64-17-5', load_data=False)

 As many methods may be available, a single method is always selected automatically during initialization.
-This method can be inspected with the `method` property; if no methods are available, `method` will be None.
+This method can be inspected with the `method` property; if no methods are available, `method` will be None. `method` is also a valid parameter when constructing the object, but if the method specified is not available an exception will be raised.

 >>> ethanol_psat.method, useless_psat.method
 ('WAGNER_MCGARRY', None)